Tuttotorna/OMNIABASE/ROADMAP.md

 ### Required outcomes

 - classify repositories by role
-- identify umbrella, branch, pre-layer, and satellite repositories
+- distinguish umbrella, branch, pre-layer, and satellite repositories
-- reduce ecosystem ambiguity
+- reduce ambiguity around centrality
 - define which repositories are canonical, exploratory, historical, or adjacent
-- prevent naming overlap from causing architectural confusion

-### Practical effects

-This phase should make the ecosystem appear as a structured architecture rather than as a loose collection of related repositories.
+- make the framework more legible than the chronology of its emergence

+### Core structural hierarchy

+The intended stable hierarchy is:

+- `OMNIABASE` -> general framework
+- `OMNIA` -> canonical Diagnostics / Structural Measurement branch
+- `lon-mirror` -> historical and operational core of the OMNIA diagnostics lineage
+- `omniabase-coordinate-discovery` -> Coordinate Discovery branch
+- `omega-translator` / `HASC` -> Translation / Compatibility lineage
+- `observer-suspension` -> epistemic pre-layer
+- other repositories -> satellites, historical layers, or adjacent lines

 ### Success condition

-The framework is more legible than the history of its development.
+The ecosystem can be entered through architecture rather than through historical accident.

+### Current state

+This phase is partially completed:
+- `OMNIABASE` has been stabilized as the center
+- `OMNIA` has been repositioned as the first strong branch
+- `lon-mirror` has been repositioned as deep diagnostics core

+Further consolidation remains possible, but the main hierarchy now exists.

 ---

-## 5. Phase IV — Branch Reference Documents
+## 5. Phase IV — Branch Documentation and Method Freezing

 ### Objective